 Note!
 There should be only few, but concrete architecture principles that are meant for guiding the development.
 If any architecture principles are formulated at all, those shall be useful and valuable.
 They shall provide guidance for development practices and allowed technologies.
 However, too detailed architecture principles are somewhat problematic, as those restrict the freedom of choices of the self-organizing development teams.
 With lots of too detailed principles, the development teams are forced to used methods, tools, techniques, and softwares that may not be the most suitable for the case.
 It is just that not the small architecture team, but the developers themselves know best what are the most appropriate methods, tools, techniques and softwares.
 It is not only question of the privilege to use the most optimal methods and tools, but more importantly, it is question of trust, respect and appreciation of the team members and their expertise.
 Decisions of operational level choices should be left to development teams.
 Good discussion concerning architecture principles can be found from here (link) by Gerben Wierda, who has also written an excellent book about EA titled as Chess and the Art of Enterprise Architecture (link).

 In the LEAD, Service Design methods, tools and terminology is to be combined within the architecture framework, method, tool and terminology.
+The Goal-Driven Approach (GDA) can be used for defining the goals for each development target first, before any actions are to be taken.
 The Service-Driven Approach (SDA) can be applied for combining Service Design and architecture development approaches (for more details see this link).
 All the existing methods can be applied to what is appropriate and fit for purpose (e.g. Scrum).

 Basic LEAD development is based on typical Lean and agile practices as follows:

 - First the incoming idea is designed, and a concept with Minimum Viable Architecture (MVA) is created by the Demand Management team